“Do I have the courage go to war?”

-Q) As a nineteen-year-old, could you comprehend what was happening at the time?
+As a 19-year-old, could you comprehend what was happening at the time?

-A) As a 19 year old in 1965, the Australian Army was made up of regular soldiers only.
+As a 19-year-old in 1965, the Australian Army was made up of regular soldiers only.
 All the senior ranks had taken part in all or most of the following: the Second World War 1939-45, the Japanese occupation of 1945-50, the Korean War in 1950-53, and the Malaysian confrontation of 1956-64.
 So that deployment to Vietnam was no great deal, just another war for professional soldiers.

 My attitude was then to get to a war as soon as possible and earn my status as a returned serviceman with all the accolades that went with it.